Each strategy is fully documented with entry rules, exit rules, expected statistics, and the market regime it's designed for.

 Lower-drawdown steady compounding

 Prioritises a smooth equity curve: broad, quality-tilted exposure with the lowest drawdown of the five.
-Backtested 12.8% CAGR with the shallowest max drawdown (−17.3%) while still edging the S&P 500.
+Backtested 11.5% CAGR with max drawdown -20.3% while still targeting the S&P 500.
+Backtested on today's large-cap universe (survivorship-biased — treat as an upper bound); execution modelled at next-available prices with costs; not a guarantee of future results.

 Rides current market leaders aggressively

 Aggressively rotates into whatever is leading right now, rebalancing more often to stay in the hottest names.
 Higher turnover and bigger swings.
-Backtested 16.4% CAGR.
+Backtested 15.0% CAGR.
+Backtested on today's large-cap universe (survivorship-biased — treat as an upper bound); execution modelled at next-available prices with costs; not a guarantee of future results.

 Simplest defensive, index-like approach